Mera and Island Peak Climbing - 26 Days

 • Visit the most popular Pangboche and Tengboche Monastery.

 Bid farewell to Lukla as you board the flight to Kathmandu.
-Upon arrival, you'll drive to the hotel and enjoy your breakfast.
+Upon arrival, we drive to the hotel.
 Overnight in Kathmandu.
 Next day flight back home

 • Experience a thrilling flight from Lukla to Kathmandu.